 Section 16(a) of the Exchange Act requires persons who are officers of the Company as defined by Section 16, directors of the Company and persons who own more than 10% of a registered class of the Company's equity securities (collectively, "Insiders") to file reports of ownership and changes in ownership with the SEC and one national securities exchange on which such securities are registered.
 In accordance with Rule 16a-3(c) under the Exchange Act, the Company has designated the NYSE as the national securities exchange with which reports pursuant to Section 16(a) of the Exchange Act need to be filed.
 Insiders are required by SEC regulation to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on a review of copies of such reports and written representations that no other reports were required during the fiscal year ended December 31, 2009, all filing requirements applicable to the Insiders were timely satisfied, with the exception of the following: one Form 4 for Lili Dunn reflecting a transfer of stock to her husband was reported late and one Form 4 for Jay Sarles reflecting the sale of a fractional share of stock in connection with the closing of an account was reported late.
+To the Company's knowledge, based solely on a review of copies of such reports and written representations that no other reports were required during the fiscal year ended December 31, 2010, all filing requirements applicable to the Insiders were timely satisfied, with the exception of the following: a sale of stock by Leo Horey was reported one day late due to an administrative error, and Form 4s for each of William McLaughlin and Stephen Wilson reporting annual grants of stock and options to them were filed approximately three weeks late because, in each case, such awards were initially erroneously only included in the Form 3s filed on their behalf.